AdamSobieski/Narratology/Content/Knowledge.md

 1. Should `IReadOnlyKnowledge` be enumerable, provide `GetEnumerator()`, or provide `AsEnumerable()` and/or `AsQueryable()` methods?

 2. Should `IKnowledge` provide developers with means to provide a map, mapping types to `IEqualityComparer` instances?
-   1. If so, this could be an aspect of a `KnowledgeConstructionOptions` argument when generating knowledgebases and using `Construct()`.
-   2. If not, should developers be able to provide these maps using an optional argument to a `Query()` method?
+   1. If not, should developers be able to provide these maps using an optional argument to a `Query()` method?

-3. Should the `Construct()` method on `IReadOnlyKnowledge` instead be three methods: `Clone()`, `Overlay()`, and `Quote()`?

-4. Should predicates, in addition to being static methods, be static extension methods, perhaps extending a shared type `Vocabulary`?
+3. Should predicates, in addition to being static methods, be static extension methods, perhaps extending a shared type `Vocabulary`?

-5. Should `IKnowledge` provide methods for loading sets of expressions and rules from resources?
+4. Should `IKnowledge` provide methods for loading sets of expressions and rules from resources?
-   1. If not, could loading be an aspect of a `KnowledgeConstructionOptions` argument when generating knowledgebases and using `Construct()`.

-6. Should an `Assert()` method on `IKnowledge` provide optional parameters for specifying attribution, provenance, and/or justification?
+5. Should an `Assert()` method on `IKnowledge` provide optional parameters for specifying attribution, provenance, and/or justification?

-7. Should predicate-calculus expressions be `Expression<Func<IContainer, bool>>` or `Expression<Func<IEntailer, bool>>` instead of `Expression<Func<IReadOnlyKnowledge, bool>>` where `IReadOnlyKnowledge` would extend `IContainer` or `IEntailer`?
+6. Should predicate-calculus expressions be `Expression<Func<IContainer, bool>>` or `Expression<Func<IEntailer, bool>>` instead of `Expression<Func<IReadOnlyKnowledge, bool>>` where `IReadOnlyKnowledge` would extend `IContainer` or `IEntailer`?

-8. Are shapes, constraints, and/or other data validation features desired for knowledgebases?
+7. Are shapes, constraints, and/or other data validation features desired for knowledgebases?

-9. Is obtaining differences or deltas between `IReadOnlyKnowledge` instances a feature desired by developers?
+8. Is obtaining differences or deltas between `IReadOnlyKnowledge` instances a feature desired by developers?

-10. How can the initialization of knowledgebase instances be simplified?
+9. How can the initialization of knowledgebase instances be simplified?
    1. Perhaps developers could utilize an initializer which receives metadata categories and uses these one or more metadata categories to populate a knowledgebase instance with expressions and rules.
 </details>

 ## Optimizations